jasonm23/onlisp-markdown/onlisp.md

 built out of object-oriented abstractions, and translates them into programs built out of Lisp abstractions.

-As the ﬁrst two sections suggested, the abstractions of object-oriented pro- gramming map so neatly onto those of Lisp that one could almost call the former a special case of the latter.
+As the ﬁrst two sections suggested, the abstractions of object-oriented programming map so neatly onto those of Lisp that one could almost call the former a special case of the latter.
 The objects of object-oriented programming can easily be implemented as Lisp objects, and their methods as lexical closures.
 By taking advantage of such isomorphisms, we were able to provide a rudimentary form of